What are quiet fireworks?Glenn Plume

 Some fireworks such as fountains and Catherine wheels will be far below this and these really are the quietest types of fireworks.
 Any firework which has to propel a unit into the sky will produce some noise.
 So comet Roman candles, even though classed as low noise fireworks, will produce a degree of noise but at ground level so the noise shouldn’t travel so far.
+What are quiet fireworks effects?
 Some different types of quiet firework effects are:

 A very graceful effect resembling colourful sycamore seeds which come spinning towards the ground.

 Dozens of tiny swimmers which go shooting off in all directions.

 A star which splits into four separate stars at the height of it’s trajectory.

 As the name suggest, a trailing tail usually of silver or gold and sometimes glittering with a coloured tip.